racebuster/Awesome-Chocolates-/README.md

 Units: This column represents the number of units or quantity of the product sold during each transaction.

 The dataset contains a diverse set of sales transactions, involving various salespeople, products, and regions, and it provides information on the revenue generated and the quantity of products sold in each case.
-This data can be used for various sales analysis and reporting purposes, including understanding sales performance, product popularity, and regional trends.
+This data has been used for various sales analysis and reporting purposes, including understanding sales performance, product popularity, and regional trends.